'Health is the greatest possession. Contentment is the greatest treasure. Confidence is the greatest friend.'

 TERMS AND CONDITIONS

 Appointment cancellation: Please contact me at least 5 DAYS before our appointment if you need to reschedule or cancel it.
-Any cancellation happening less than 5 DAYS from the scheduled appointment time will result in the loss of the deposit.
+Any cancellation happening less than 5 DAYS from the scheduled appointment time will result in the incurrence of a fee equal to 50% of the total sum of the treatment.

 Payment: Payment can be made by cash, card or bank transfer